AkshayFasale/FULLANDFINAL/docker/projectOtabek/project1/readme.md

 # Project 1: Setting Up an Ubuntu Container with SSH Access

 This project involves setting up an Ubuntu container with SSH access using Docker.
-Below are the steps completed:
+Below are the complete steps:

 ## 1. Pull Ubuntu Image